Deep WebExecutive Protection

 Investigation Methodology

-- Personal Data Discovery: We conducted exhaustive searches across 847 data broker databases, people-search engines, property records, vehicle registrations, and public court filings for each executive.
+- Personal Data Discovery: We conducted scoped searches across documented broker, people-search, property, vehicle, and public court-record categories for each executive.

 - Social Media Exposure Audit: All public social media accounts belonging to executives and their immediate family members were assessed for location leakage, routine patterns, and exploitable personal details.